It Was Hot, We Stayed in the Water: Music and themes

-Critical reception
+Release and reception

-Contemporaneous

-In Heather Phares of AllMusic's undated review, they said the band "presents delicate, almost folky melodies wrapped up in and surrounded by waves of droning, distorted guitars and organs".
+It Was Hot was released on September 26, 2000, via K Records.
+The album was shipped alongside extras—like sheet music and posters—when ordered from K's website (kpunk.com).
+Upon its release, the album received positive reviews from publications.
+In Heather Phares of AllMusic's undated review, she said the band presents "delicate, almost folky melodies wrapped up in and surrounded by waves of droning, distorted guitars, and organs".
 Phares compared tracks from the album to those of other artists, but affirmed that the band's similarities "feel like tributes", not plagiarism.
-In Matt LeMay of Pitchfork's review at the time of the album's release, it was rated 9.2 out of 10.
+In Matt LeMay of Pitchfork's review, he gave a score of 9.2 out of 10.
 LeMay praised the album's originality and how it broke rock music's conventions, providing an "element of surprise" he found missing in rock.
+Reviewers from NME and Rock Sound also evaluated the album and gave positive ratings.
 Pitchfork later listed the album at number seven in their year-end "Top 20 Albums of 2000".
+Sputnikmusic's joshuatree reviewed the album in 2008, praising its "unpredictable nature", and called it Phil Elverum's second-best work, after The Glow Pt.
+2.